 Enable Pin Clustering

-To turn on Pin Clustering, go to your IDX Control Panel and click the Preferences button and then the Global Preferences section.
+To turn on Pin Clustering, go to your IDX Control Panel and click Design in the main menu, Settings in the submenu, then Global.
 Then go to the Map tab:

 In this area you will find the section labeled "Pin Clustering" and options to enable it for either Desktop or Mobile.